 I’m always tweaking how I use my Day Designer, and this is one area I’m excited to explore more!
 I’ll let you know what happens…

 Having a daily planner has helped me to stay organized and on top of things.
-And how I use my Day Designer has definitely upped my productivity game!
+And the way I use my Day Designer has definitely upped my productivity game!

-And also leave me your favorite planning tips below!
-I’m always looking for more hacks, tips, and ideas.
+And leave me your favorite planning tips, too!
+I’m always looking for more hacks, tips, and ideas to implement.